2011 Egyptian revolution: Corruption

 Political corruption in the Mubarak administration's Interior Ministry rose dramatically, due to increased control of the system necessary to sustain his presidency.
 The rise to power of powerful businessmen in the NDP, the government and the House of Representatives led to public anger during the Ahmed Nazif government.
-Ahmed Ezz monopolised the steel industry, with more than 60 percent of market share.
+Ahmed Ezz monopolised the steel industry, with more than 60 per cent of market share.
 Aladdin Elaasar, an Egyptian biographer and American professor, estimated that the Mubarak family was worth from $50 to $70 billion.

 The wealth of former NDP secretary Ezz was estimated at E£18 billion; the wealth of former housing minister Ahmed al-Maghraby was estimated at more than E£11 billion; that of former tourism minister Zuhair Garrana is estimated at E£13 billion; former minister of trade and industry Rashid Mohamed Rashid is estimated to be worth E£12 billion, and former interior minister Habib al-Adly was estimated to be worth E£8 billion.
 The perception among Egyptians was that the only people benefiting from the nation's wealth were businessmen with ties to the National Democratic Party: "Wealth fuels political power and political power buys wealth."

 During the 2010 elections, opposition groups complained about government harassment and fraud.
 Opposition and citizen activists called for changes to a number of legal and constitutional provisions affecting elections.
 In 2010, Transparency International's Corruption Perceptions Index (CPI) gave Egypt a score of 3.1 based on perceptions by business people and analysts of the degree of corruption (with 10 being clean, and 0 totally corrupt).

 Prelude

-To prepare for the possible overthrow of Mubarak, opposition groups studied Gene Sharp's work on nonviolent action and worked with leaders of Otpor!, the student-led Serbian organisation.
+To prepare for the possible overthrow of Mubarak, opposition groups studied Gene Sharp's work on nonviolent action and worked with leaders of Otpor, the student-led Serbian organisation.
 Copies of Sharp's list of 198 non-violent "weapons", translated into Arabic and not always attributed to him, were circulated in Tahrir Square during its occupation.